 A whole chicken is by far the easiest and friendliest smoking project you can take on.
 Don’t believe me?
 Simply try this recipe.
-I and many others started with whole chickens and before you know it you’re tackling beef roast, ribs, and even shrimp.
+I and many others started with whole chickens and before you know it you’re tackling beef roast, Sirloin, ribs, and even shrimp.
 Smoking food is a fun hobby and produces amazing tasting food.

 How to smoke a whole chicken